modularizer/programmify/README.md

                         Extra files to include
   --debug               Does not run in windowed mode, instead shows the terminal and stdout --args ...
-Additional arguments to pass to pyinstaller
+Additional arguments to pass to pyinstaller --desktop             Copy the file to the desktop --version VERSION     Adds the version string to the end of the program name. e.g. --version 1 => my_program v1
 ```

 <hr/>